I am sharing my experience as a professional drum painting artist here with you.

 11. Masking and getting ready to spray on varnish!
 For painting the mallets, cover the heads, as you do not want spray on them.
 Then go outdoors and spray a thin coat of varnish on your mallet and your drum.
 Follow spraying instructions in the bottle.

-Let it dry for a day.
+Let it dry for a day or two.
 Then gently remove the masking tape.
 If you paint a Remo Frame drum, it is a good idea to mask the wooden frame.
 The burlap material of the Remo Buffalo drum on the other hand doesn't require masking.

-So I would advice you to be mindful to apply the paint as thinnly as you can to not change the sound.
+So I would advise you to be mindful to apply the paint as thinnly as you can to not change the sound.

 However, if you want to paint your FRAME DRUM, and you plan to play this drum with your hands, you will hear more of the sound changes, as a frame drum has more overtones and the hands bring out a bigger sound spectrum than a mallet.